w20chen/gMatch/README.md

 - Load balancing techniques for ensuring inter-warp workload balance via queuing and memory pool utilization

 ## Compile
-Our program requires CMake (version 3.30.1), Make (version 4.3), GCC (version 10.5.0), and NVCC (version 12.5).
+This project requires CMake (version 3.30.1), Make (version 4.3), GCC (version 10.5.0), and NVCC (version 12.5).
 You can compile the code by executing the following commands.
 ```bash
 bash compile.sh
 ```